extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 patterns, check out [note-level music]({{site.baseurl}}{% link _docs/guides/note-level-music.md %}).

-## Doing cool things with samplers {#doing-cool-things-with-samplers}

-There are lots of possibilities at this stage.
-If you're interested in seeing how to make vaguely 'conventional' musical material, then <span role="doc">note-level-music</span> is a good place to start.
-And I'm sure you can think of lots of other possibilities—go nuts :)
 ## Creating a piano sampler {#creating-a-piano-sampler}

 Ok, drums are loaded, let's add one more sampler---this time a `piano`.